MAPPS

 MAAPS raised $1,800 for the families in mourning at Benton High School

-Members of MAAPS included in this picture are Autumn Gulley, Allie Knapp, and Kennedi Bierman
+Members of MAPPS included in this picture are Autumn Gulley, Allie Knapp, and Kennedi Bierman